155cm In Inches And Feet

 155 cm * (1 inch / 2.54 cm) ≈ 61 inches

-Therefore, 155 centimeters is approximately equal to 61 inches.
-It's important to note that this is an approximation, as the conversion factor is not a whole number.
-However, for most practical purposes, this level of accuracy is sufficient.
+Because of this, 155 centimeters is approximately equal to 61 inches. don't forget to note that this is an approximation, as the conversion factor is not a whole number.
+That said, for most practical purposes, this level of accuracy is sufficient.

 2. Converting Inches to Feet